dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 To take as example `KnownUser`, i.e. a logged-in user who is not member of the project:

   - With `permissions="prop-default"`, he has `V` rights on the image: Normal view.
   - With `permissions="prop-restricted"`, he has `RV` rights on the image: Blurred image.
   - With a blank `<bitstream>` tag, he has no rights on the image: No view possible.
 Only users from `ProjectAdmin` upwards are able to look at the image.

 ## Describing resources with the &lt;resource&gt; element

 A `<resource>` element contains all necessary information to create a resource.
 It has the following attributes:

   - `label` (required): a human-readable, preferably meaningful short name of the resource
   - `restype` (required): the resource type as defined within the ontology
   - `id` (required): a unique, arbitrary string providing a unique ID to the resource in order to be referencable by other resources; the ID is only used during the import process and later replaced by the IRI used internally by DSP
   - `permissions` (optional, but if omitted, users who are lower than a `ProjectAdmin` have no permissions at all, not even view rights): a reference to a permission ID
   - `iri` (optional): a custom IRI, used when migrating existing resources (DaSCH-internal only)
   - `ark` (optional): a version 0 ARK, used when migrating existing resources.
 It is not possible to use `iri` and `ark` in the same resource.
 When `ark` is used, it overrides `iri` (DaSCH-internal only).
-- `creation_date` (optional): the creation date of the resource, used when migrating existing resources .
+  - `creation_date` (optional): the creation date of the resource, used when migrating existing resources.
     It must be formatted according to the constraints of [xsd:dateTimeStamp](https://www.w3.org/TR/xmlschema11-2/#dateTimeStamp), which means that the timezone is required, e.g.: `2005-10-23T13:45:12.502951+02:00` (DaSCH-internal only)

 A complete `<resource>` element may look as follows: